Hume and Hovell expedition: Crossing the Great Divide

+Hovell left incontrovertible surveying proof of the Geelong location when he took a bearing of N10W (350 degrees) from there to Mt Flinders (Mt Wollstonecraft, You Yangs), at a distance of 8 miles, and wrote it in his diary that still exists.
-Hovell claimed that he measured their longitude on the same day but in reality he read it off the sketch map that they had drafted themselves during the trip.

-Hovell admitted in 1867 that he did not take any longitude measurements and blamed Hume for it.
+Hovell claimed that he had measured their longitude on the same day but, in reality, he had read it off the sketch map that they had drafted themselves during the trip.
+In 1867, Hovell admitted that he did not take any longitude measurements and blamed Hume for it.

-Prior to this admission, Dr William Bland, who wrote the first book on the journey in 1831, invented the myth that Hovell made an error of one degree in longitude in order to protect him.
+Prior to that admission, Dr William Bland, who wrote the first book on the journey in 1831, invented the myth that Hovell made an error of one degree in longitude in order to protect the explorer.
 It was not the only myth emanating from the pen of Bland.
-From 1825 Hume wrote on four occasions that he had reached Western Port, his original destination.
-This was repeated in nine newspaper articles by Bland.
-It was not until 1827, when it was demonstrated by Hovell that the journey had ended at Port Phillip near Geelong, that the pair changed their stories to that location.
+From 1825, Hume wrote on four occasions that he had reached Western Port, his original destination.
+That was repeated in nine newspaper articles by Bland.
+It was not until 1827, when it was demonstrated by Hovell that the journey had ended near Geelong, that the pair changed their stories to identify that location.

-The party turned back towards New South Wales on 18 December.
+On 18 December, the party turned back towards New South Wales.
 Hume chose to travel more to the west to avoid the mountainous country and save considerable time.
-This was a sound decision.
-On 16 January 1825, just as their flour ran out, they reached the carts they had left behind them, and then two days later the safety of Hume's station at Gunning.
+It was a sound decision because, on 16 January 1825, just as their flour ran out, they reached the carts they had left behind.
+Two days later, they arrived at Hume's station at Gunning.

-Colonel Stewart, Captain S. Wright, and Lieutenant Burchell were sent in HMS Fly (Captain Wetherall) and the brigs Dragon and Amity, with orders to proceed to Western Port and establish a colony on 18 November 1826 based on the discoveries of Hume and Hovell.
-They took a number of convicts and a small force composed of detachments of the 3rd and 93rd regiments.
-William Hovell was sent with the party as guide.
-It became apparent to Hovell in exploring Western Port that he had not reached it on his earlier trip.
+On 18 November 1826, based on the discoveries of Hume and Hovell, Colonel Stewart, Captain S. Wright, and Lieutenant Burchell were sent in HMS Fly (Captain Wetherall), with the brigs Dragon and Amity, under orders to proceed to Western Port and establish a colony there.
+They took a number of convicts and a small force of troops from the 3rd and 93rd regiments.
+Hovell was sent with the party as guide.
+While exploring Western Port, it became apparent to Hovell that he had not reached it on his earlier trip.

-Both Hovell and Hume were publicly rebuked for the error of not identifying Western Port correctly since they were now implicated by association with the wasted expense of setting up a new settlement there based upon their fulsome recommendations of the value of the region.
+Both Hovell and Hume were publicly rebuked for their error in incorrectly identifying Western Port.
+They had become implicated by association with the wasted expense of setting up a new settlement there, based upon their fulsome recommendations of the value of the region.